Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Preliminaries

-However, in the following of this paper, we adopt a different approach and we propose to come back to the original idea consisting in learning a \textit{single} node embedding, and therefore represent each node via a single latent vector.
-Such approach has a stronger interpretability power and, as we later show in the experimental part of this paper, it also significantly outperforms source/target graph AE and VAE on directed link prediction tasks.
+However, in the following, we adopt a different approach, and we propose to come back to the original idea consisting in learning a \textit{single} node embedding space, and therefore represent each node via a single latent vector.
+Such an approach has a stronger interpretability power.
+As we later show in the experimental part of this paper, it also outperforms source/target graph AE and VAE on directed link prediction tasks.